 Figure 50.
 About the Host

+Fave high school songs

+Hobby

+Fun fact

+Biography title

+Obsessed with

+Languages

-Figure 51 below further expands on the "About the host" section, now focusing on "About you."
+In the next page, Figure 51 further expands on the "About the host" section, now focusing on "About you."
 A text area is provided for the host to write something fun and personal (14), with an "Add photo" option.
 A section for "Where you've been" (15) allows the host to indicate places they've traveled, with icons for different types of trips (e.g., world, sun, plane).
 Finally, "What you're into" (16) lets the host add interests by clicking "+" icons, with "Add interests" text below.